 Figure 21: Left: Midrapidity dn/dy/(2J+1) for p, d, t from central Ar+Sn collisions.
 The dashed line is a fit to Eq.
-13. Right: Penalty factor from central Ar+A collisions versus baryon rapidity density at y = 0.
+13. Right: Penalty factor from central Ar+A collisions versus baryon rapidity density at midrapidity.

-The penalty factor is sensitive to the nucleon density attained in the reaction (the larger the density the smaller the penalty).
 The p-factors from central Ar+A collisions are listed in Table 6 and shown in Fig. 21 (right panel) as a function of the midrapidity baryon density.
-A clear trend is observed: p decreases for the small baryon densities reached in Ar+C and Ar+Al reactions and then saturates above $dn/dy \approx 30$ .
+The quoted errors are the statistical ones obtained from the fit to Eq.
+13.